Mango-information-systems/mango-is-website/business/_posts/2013-09-02-introductory-post.md

 layout: post
 language: en
 author: mehdi
-title: Hello World
+title: Introductory post
-subtitle: intro to Mango Information Systems' blog
+subtitle: blogging at Mango Information Systems
-description: Introductory post of Mango Information System's blog.
-We introduce our topics and authors, and our view of how corporate blogging should be done
+description: Introductory post to Mango Information System's blog.
+Who we are, what we do, and how we do things.
 tags: mehdi
-# thumbnail:
+thumbnail: blog/img/thumbnails/2013-09-02-introductory-post.png
 # keywords:
 ---
 <div class="section">